dgroomes/java-columnar-query-engine/README.md

   * DONE Extract some common methods
   * DONE Be consistent about a 'result set' return type.
 Combine it with the final "prune" operation.
   * What else?
-* [ ] Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
+* [ ] (cosmetic) Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
-* [ ] Criteria/criterion language.
+* [ ] (cosmetic) Criteria/criterion language.
 Consider it. singular/plural.
 I don't care much.
-* [ ] Create a test fixtures module or maybe just a module built for testing.
+* [ ] (stretch) Create a test fixtures module or maybe just a module built for testing.
 This will encapsulate the `TestUtil` class.
 * [ ] Upgrade to Java 20.
 WARNING: I got some serious JVM failures when trying this (I guess this is liable to happen with preview features but I thought preview was more a statement of "this could chnage" not "this could fail").
   Specifically I got the following.